 On my most recent trip in November of 2023, I also picked up Nuxe body lotion, which smells divine and feels luxurious on the skin.

-2. Best All-Around Serum: Vichy Mineral 89 Serum
+4. Best Gel Serum: Vichy Mineral 89 Serum

 Vichy 89, at the sourcebig hair at Vichy Celestins Spa Hotelspa room at Vichy Celestins